forero/FiberAllocation/README.md

 * The code assumes a flat sky.
 * Option for writing to disk the match fiber-galaxy has to be implemented
 * Include the priority information of different galaxy populations into the matching routine.
-* Write tests for quality assesment.
+* Write tests for quality assessment.
 * Implement Simulated Annealing.

 Inputs/Outputs
 ==============

-Requiered galaxy gatalog input:
+Required galaxy catalog input:
-Is an ascii file with four columns separated by spaces.
+Is an ASCII file with four columns separated by spaces.
 Each line corresponding to a galaxy with:
 * unique galaxy_ID in the sky (scalar, int)
 * galaxy type (scalar, int).
 Identifies three kinds of galaxies: ELG, LRG, QSO.
 * ra (scalar, float) position in degrees